 I had a beat called “Connect” that was creating noise on YouTube.
 It has over half a million views right now.
 A lot of people was jumping on it & eventually, Dave wanted a remastered version which is what you hear now.
 Some other guy decided to co-produce and got credits.
 All he did was add some effects and that.
 I wasn’t told about this until the release and really and truly I should take that down because that’s skunked behaviour…

 Who do you think sounds the best on your beats?

 Speaking of 22gz, how did the link up come about in the first place?

 I've been in contact with his manager for a long time.
 I sent him a pack and 22 made a banger… we got a whole album that’s due to come out soon so watch out for that.

 What was the highlight of the FF trip to ny last month? (apart from free drinks on the flight?)

 LOOOL the free drinks on the flight was lovely.
-And tbh the whole vibes of the city is just crazy. could easily move out to there as its just like London but bigger.
+And to be honest the whole vibes of the city is just crazy. could easily move out to there as it's just like London but bigger.

 DJ Semtex recently tweeted that 'UK producers run New York'.
 How did you feel about that statement?

 We run the drill community in every city let alone New York.
 It's crazy because the sound was pioneered here it's like you need to be in this community to get the sound down.

 What do you think are the pros and cons of producer groups?